earlhansg/who-is-app/README.md

 ## Additional Info

-- The initial domain name is "amazon.com" and the type is "Domain Information."
+- The initial domain name is "amazon.com" and the type is "Domain Information"
 - The search feature will automatically activate when you either click the search icon in the input field, press Enter in the input field, or click the dropdown menu.